Mary Benedict Cushing1

 Last Edited=12 Aug 2004

-Sir Richard Atkins, 2nd Bt. was born circa 1655.1 He was the son of Sir Richard Atkins, 1st Bt. and Rebecca Wright.1 He married Elizabeth Byde, daughter of Sir Thomas Byde and Mary Skinner, before 1684.1 He died on 26 November 1696.1 He was buried at Newport Pagnell, Buckinghamshire, England.1
+Sir Richard Atkins, 2nd Bt. was born circa 1655.1 He was the son of Sir Richard Atkins, 1st Bt. and Rebecca Wright.1 He married Elizabeth Byde, daughter of Sir Thomas Byde and Mary Skinner, before 1684.1 He died on 26 November 1696.1 He was buried at Newport Pagnell, Buckinghamshire, EnglandG.1

-He succeeded to the title of 2nd Baronet Atkins, of Clapham, Surrey [E., 1660] on 19 August 1689, and "of Newport Pagnell, co.
-Bucks."1 He was Colonel of the Regiment of Foot.1 He held the office of Member of Parliament (M.P.) for Buckinghamshire between 1695 and 1698.1
+He succeeded as the 2nd Baronet Atkins, of Clapham, Surrey [E., 1660] on 19 August 1689, and 'of Newport Pagnell, co.
+Bucks.1' He was Colonel of the Regiment of Foot.1 He held the office of Member of Parliament (M.P.) for Buckinghamshire between 1695 and 1698.1

 Child of Sir Richard Atkins, 2nd Bt. and Elizabeth Byde